-Before that, I took a detour into the nonprofit world with Community Solutions, which works to end homelessness and solve seemingly intractable problems.
-There I wore a number of hats including social media strategist, project manager, event planner, blogger and more — all in the name of systems change.
-It was also in this position that I became increasingly invested in journalism’s role in solving the world’s problems.
+While email has been around for decades, newsletter editors are a fairly new phenomenon in media.
+I first dipped my toe into the email space when I worked at the nonprofit Community Solutions, which works to end homelessness and solve seemingly intractable problems.
+There, I wore a number of hats including social media strategist, project manager, event planner, blogger and newsletter producer — all in the name of systems change.